lgonzalezrouco/pti/blockchain/README.md

 1) Think of an alternative to the used proof-of-work.
 What options have found/considered?
-If possible, add a method which allows to apply this alternative and test it.
+Can this alternative be integrated in our code?
-Evaluate the method and assess the obtained results.
+If possible, make the modification needed for this alternative and test it.

 2) In our exercise, "everybody" can write a new transaction.
 Think about mechanisms to protect the execution of the transaction method (to answer in the report).